 On April 7, 2016, we completed our acquisition of a solar power development portfolio in India from Armstrong Energy Global Limited ("Armstrong"), a well-known developer, builder, and owner of solar farms (the "Vibrant Energy Acquisition").
 The business operates under the name Vibrant Energy.
-We also retained several Armstrong employees in the United Kingdom and India who are employed by us to oversee the development, construction and operation of the India solar projects.
+We also retained several employees in India who are employed by us to oversee the development, construction and operation of the India solar projects.
 The projects to be developed initially are located in the states of Andhra Pradesh and Telangana and are based on a commercial and industrial business model, similar to our existing renewable energy operations in the United States.
-As of April 7, 2016, we began consolidating the results of Vibrant Energy in its financial statements within its Renewable Energy segment.
+As of April 7, 2016, we began consolidating the results of Vibrant Energy in our financial statements within our Renewable Energy segment.